agentic functions and agents with Agentica

 ```

-**Tip**: Use `persist=True` when you need conversation history or stateful behavior in magic functions.
+**Tip**: Use `persist=True` when you need conversation history or stateful behavior in agentic functions.
 For agents, state is maintained automatically across calls to the same agent instance.

 ## Streaming

-Streaming is supported for both agents and magic function, most straightforwardly by using a `StreamLogger`.
+Streaming is supported for both agents and agentic function, most straightforwardly by using a `StreamLogger`.

 ```python